PureStorage-OpenConnect/purestorage-puppet/README.md

 ## Limitations

-Today pure puppet module supports create, update, delete of volume ,host and direct connection (between the two).
+Today the Pure Storage puppet module supports create, update, delete of volume, host and direct connection (between the two).
-Today, it supports IQN ids for iSCSI only.
+Currently it only supports iSCSI connections and IQN ids.

 ## Development